Angry Boss Fights Employees At Work Can Police Find Out

 Can a boss get arrested for yelling at an employee?

 Usually not.
-Which means verbal abuse alone rarely meets criminal thresholds.
-Still, if threats involve violence or illegal activity, and a reasonable person fears harm, police may intervene.
+Plus, verbal abuse alone rarely meets criminal thresholds.
+That said, if threats involve violence or illegal activity, and a reasonable person fears harm, police may intervene.

 What should I do if my boss threatens me?

 Document the threat immediately.
-If you feel in immediate danger, call 911.
-That said, tell HR or another supervisor.
+Tell HR or another supervisor.
+And if you feel in immediate danger, call 911.
 Don’t wait for things to escalate further.

 Will the police care about workplace drama?

 They care about crimes, not office politics.
-But if there’s evidence of assault, threats, or property damage, officers will investigate.
+If there’s evidence of assault, threats, or property damage, officers will investigate.
 Otherwise, they’ll likely refer you back to HR.

 Can I sue my employer if my boss attacks me?